deviantwren/ccpersonalities/README.md

 dwpersonalities
 ===============

-Starbound mod that creates the framework for additional race personalities.
+Starbound mod that Creates the framework for additional player race personalities.